chrisjalinsky/ha-kubernetes-lab/README.md

 The following environment creates a HA Kubernetes cluster (1 bind9 DNS server, 3 k8s controllers, 3 k8s workers, 3 etcd3 hosts, 1 haProxy LB) onto bare metal servers running Ubuntu 16.04.
 This is implemented with Virtualbox VMs, but should cover different scenarios.
 This use case is for building a local HA Kubernetes cluster onto bare metal servers.

+NOTE: For demonstration and limited resources on a macbook pro with 16 GB memory, there is only 1 worker node, worker0.lan.
+Change the ansible/hosts.yaml ans/or static_inventory to include worker1.lan, and worker2.lan

 ###Overview:
 * Create hosts based on Kelsey Hightowers guide [here:] (https://github.com/kelseyhightower/kubernetes-the-hard-way)